Need for Addressing Social Determinants of Health in Rural Communities

 Recent estimates suggest that 2.3 million rural residents live in food deserts.
 In frontier areas of the country and on reservations, residents are more likely to live in food deserts and may have to travel many miles to access healthy foods.
 In many rural locations, local grocery or convenience stores have limited food options.
-For more information about food access as a rural social determinant of health, see the Food Access Toolkit.

 Lack of Access to Broadband and Other Technology